AjitRajendran/Salesforce-Metadata-Navigator/README.md

 * **Direct Access:** Open specific historical versions in the Flow Builder instantly.

  ### 4. Direct Export to Salesforce Inspector
-Salesforce Helper acts as a precursor to data queries.
+Salesforce Metadata Navigator acts as a precursor to data queries.
 * **Seamless Integration:** Select multiple fields within the Field Finder and click the "Export - Salesforce Inspector" button.
 * **Auto-Query Generation:** The tool automatically constructs a valid SOQL query and injects it directly into the Salesforce Inspector Data Export page, saving the manual effort of typing field API names.

 ## 📈 Impact on Productivity
-Salesforce Helper is designed to reduce metadata navigation time by up to 50%, allowing Admins to focus on solving business problems rather than searching for technical details.
+Salesforce Metadata Navigator is designed to reduce metadata navigation time by up to 50%, allowing Admins to focus on solving business problems rather than searching for technical details.

 ## 🚀 How to Install & Use